Can Cats Taste Spicy Food? Cat’s Sense of Taste

 The Best Way to Keep Your Cat from Begging for Spicy Food

-• Plan your cat’s meals to start a little earlier than you do.
-If your cat has just completed eating, he is less likely to ask for food from you.
-Your cat is more likely to nap or groom itself after eating than to hang around the food bowl and nag you for more.
+• Schedule your cat’s meals slightly earlier: Plan your cat’s meals to start a little before your own mealtime.
+If your cat has recently eaten, they are less likely to beg for food from you.
+After eating, cats often tend to nap or groom themselves rather than linger around the food bowl and pester you for more.

-• Never allow your cat to eat at the dinner table or from your dish.
-Only cat food should be put in his feeding bowl, and only he should consume it.
+• Feed your cat only from their designated dish: Never allow your cat to eat at the dinner table or from your own dish.
+Only provide cat food in their designated feeding bowl, and ensure that only your cat consumes it.

 Why Does My Cat Seem to Love Spicy Food